Moses Wetang'ula: Political career

 He was elected to the Senate of Kenya in 2013, representing Bungoma County, and became Minority Leader in the Senate of Kenya.
 He was later replaced in the position of Minority Leader by the then Senator of Siaya County James Orengo.
 This is because Raila Odinga was unhappy with the fact that his fellow party member ODM was not given that position and therefore instructed that Orengo should replace Wetangula.
 16 ODM senators signed a petition to oust him out as the minority leader.
 Wetangula warned them, "If anyone wants a divorce, it would be messy, it would be noisy, it would be unhelpful, it would not be easy, it would have casualties", he said.
 Raila Odinga became a casualty after losing the presidential contest in 2022 general election, as Wetang'ula made William Ruto the fifth President of Kenya.
 In the run-up to the August 2022 Kenyan general election, Wetang'ula and his party Ford Kenya joined forces with other parties to form the Kenya Kwanza Alliance, where he became a co-principal.
 Wetang'ula was re-elected with a landslide win as Bungoma senator in the August 2022 Kenyan general election, but he resigned shortly afterwards to vie for the position of the Speaker of the National Assembly of Kenya, hence becoming the third in line of succession in the Republic of Kenya.
-On 8 September 2022, Wetangula defeated his only competitor, former speaker Marende to become the speaker of the 13th Parliament of Kenya.
+On 8 September 2022, Wetangula defeated his only competitor, former speaker Kenneth Marende to become the speaker of the 13th Parliament of Kenya.